-We’re already knocking at the door of 2020, and luckily, Bitcoin is as easy to buy as ever.
+We’re already knocking at the door of 2020, and luckily, buying Bitcoin is as easy as ever.

 We will cover three exchange platform cases, give you the documentation and showcase the processes you have to go through.
 So, without further ado, let’s begin.